-A process narrative is a story or a guide to define what processes your group performs and how they perform them.
+A process narrative is a story or a guide to define what processes your IT group performs and how they perform those tasks.
 It’s not a high level document written from 10,000 feet up.
 But it’s also not a detailed installation guide.
 It’s a story of what you do.

 A well written narrative reduces the misunderstandings that verbal communications can create when talking to auditors, coordinating backup/recovery tasks with other departments and even reference documents for your staff during emergencies when stress levels are high.